ADGEfficiency/adgefficiency.github.io/_posts/2021-10-18-space-between-money-and-the-planet.md

 This allows us to calculate a carbon price of `15 $/tC`.
 This carbon price is the ratio of money gained by optimizing for money to the carbon saving gained by optimizing for carbon.

-This carbon price gives some indication about the level of support (via a carbon tax on electricity market participants) required to counteract the misalignment between our price and carbon signals.
+This carbon price gives some indication about the level of support (via a revenue neutral carbon tax on electricity market participants) required to counteract the misalignment between our price and carbon signals.

 **We are would be giving the market `$150` to balance out the money that is lost when optimizing for carbon, and receiving `10 tC` of carbon savings in return.**